EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `sublimation_GLEAM`: instantiates the Priestley-Taylor term for sublimation following GLEAM. computes sublimation following GLEAM
+- `sublimation_GLEAM`: Sublimation using the Priestley-Taylor term following the GLEAM approach.

-- `sublimation_none`: sets the snow sublimation to zero
+- `sublimation_none`: Sets snow sublimation to 0.

 </details>